shoov/shoov.io/src/index.md

 Learn more from our [glossary](/glossary) and [tutorials](/tutorials/lesson1-install/)

 <div class="small">The tutorials are still work in progress, and more chapters will be added.
-If you find any mistake, please <a href="https://github.com/shoov/shoov.io">fork</a> the repository and fix it</div>
+If you find any mistake, please <a href="https://github.com/shoov/shoov.io">fork</a> the repository and help us fix it</div>

 ## Blog posts